bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--output-format`: json or yaml.
 Must be JSON if this will be fed into: `healthcheckerreport.py`
 * `--job-name`: optional arbitrary job name
 * `--layers`: layers to actually invoke checks for (default all)
+* `--threads`: default 30, number of threads for checks, adjust if DOSing yourself
 * `--input-filename`: path where the JSON output of `healthchecksdb.py` is
 * `--output-filename`: path where the JSON results will be written